unesco/open-sciences/.gitlab/README.md

 - Check that `openscience-tools/setup.py` is present
 - Verify the package structure is correct
+- The proxy variables are set for compatibility but shouldn't be needed for `--no-isolation` builds

 ### Network errors during image build

+The `build-publish-image` job requires network access to install twine.
+If it fails with "Connection reset by peer":

+- **Check proxy configuration**: Ensure the UNESCO proxy settings are correct in `.gitlab-ci.yml`
+- Retry the job (network issues may be temporary)
+- Verify the proxy is accessible: `http://proxy.unesco.org:8080`
+- Check if PyPI is accessible through the proxy

 The `build-publish-image` job requires network access to install twine.
 If it fails: